NiklasRosenstein/nr-python/README.md

 __To do__

-* The `collect` command should be able to accept additional module names for explicit inclusion in the collection.
 * The `collect` command should also be able to collect dependencies of native Python modules (C extensions).
-* The `collect` command should accept arguments to exclude certain modules when they are encountered.
 * The `collect` command should accept arguments to search for modules only in a specific list of directories
-* The `collect` command should accept options to byte-compile all collected modules to a separate directory.
 * The `collect` command should by default exclude Python modules that are imported yet commonly unused in the Python standard library (eg. `pydoc` imported from `pdb`).